piyush0101/clojure-refactoring/README.md

 # refactoring

-A Clojure library designed to ... well, that part is up to you.
+A Clojure refactoring plugin for LightTable

 ## Usage

-FIXME

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Piyush Srivastava

 Distributed under the Eclipse Public License, the same as Clojure.